-My research aims to uncover the evolution and functional implications of phenotypic diversity across the plant kingdom.
-The techniques I use to address these major issues integrate structure, function, and evolution, using both large-scale phylogenetic analyses across thousands of species and small-scale anatomical and physiological analyses narrowing in on single organisms.
-With each study, I aim to understand the evolutionary history of particular phenotypic traits and how this relates to the diversification of the clade.
-My current research program aims to understand the hydraulic implications and evolution of the water transport system (xylem) in ferns, a species rich clade with a roughly 400-million-year history.
-Some of the questions I ask include: How does diversity in the construction of vascular tissues affect water movement in fern stems?
-How has this variation in vascular architecture evolved across fern evolutionary history?
-What are the ecological and developmental drivers of structural variation in the vascular system?
-In addition to my specific focus on vascular tissues, I am also interested in a variety of other topics including biogeography, sterile-fertile leaf dimorphism, and lycopsid evolution.
+My research aims to uncover the evolution and functional implications of diverse phenotypic traits across the plant kingdom.
+The techniques I use integrate structure, function, and evolution, using both large-scale phylogenetic analyses across thousands of species and small-scale anatomical and physiological analyses narrowing in on key organisms.
+Some of the questions I ask include: How are diverse traits constructed?
+How does the structure of these traits relate to their function?
+How has this variation in evolved?
+What are the ecological and developmental drivers of structural variation?

 Rhizome cross section of the Hay Scented Fern (Dennstaedtia Punctilobula) showing the primary vasculature.
 Xylem cells are autoflourescing purple